-Keep in mind that when revenue exceeds expenditure, the money is deposited in the reserve account.
+When revenue exceeds expenditure, the money is deposited in the reserve account.
 When expenditures exceed revenue, money is removed from the reserve account.
-As an enterprise fund, no tax dollars are collected or used for support of the department.
+As an enterprise fund, no tax dollars are used for department activities.

 The largest single expense the department faces other than the closure of a disposal cell is construction of additional landfill space.
 In 2005, Ada County began expanding its landfill space by constructing the first stage of the North Ravine Cell (NRC).
 The NRC is the replacement landfill for the nearly full Hidden Hollow Landfill.